jdevries3133/homelab_cluster/README.md

 Now that your first node is up and running, adding additional nodes is as simple as:

-1. Running the `setup_node.sh` script on the new node
+1. Running the `setup_node.bash` script on the new node
 2. Copying and pasting the `kubeadm` command from before with the connection token